clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 It becomes worse (and almost is a joke at this point), as **the string itself changes over time depending on the version of Facebook** and the conventions they are applying at the time, an example being the entries in the file recording the correspondences with Facebook Support, where I found two possible strings describing the anonymous signaling of a publication :

-1. "You have anonymously signaled the publication of _xy_ for _abc_ reasons (in French "Vous avez signalé anonymement la publication de _xy_ pour _abc_).
+1. "You have anonymously signaled the publication of _xy_ for _abc_ reasons

+    (in French "Vous avez signalé anonymement la publication de _xy_ pour _abc_).
-2. "You have signaled the publication of _xy_ in an anonymous way for _abc_ reasons (in French "Vous avez signalé la publication de _xy_ de manière anonyme pour _abc_).
+2. "You have signaled the publication of _xy_ in an anonymous way for _abc_ reasons

+    (in French "Vous avez signalé la publication de _xy_ de manière anonyme pour _abc_).

 In consequence, the regular expressions used have to be realy robust in order to work on every string version of the action one is trying to tokenize.

 To conclude, the high variability of formats encountered in the Facebook download data makes it difficult to dig deep in an automated way and must be adapted case-by-case to achieve a high granularity of details.
+The purpose here being to offer a general understanding of the activity one has on Facebook, I have decided to not loose myself in the gestion of every case I ran into, and did not implement any regular expressions, as it too tightly depends on the account settings of the investigated Facebook user.

+# Dataframes created